 Every day in our Android device, we use the settings menu quite a lot of times.
 That can be on adjusting the brightness, turning the Bluetooth and WiFi on or off, managing the apps and all.
 Wouldn’t it be nice if you can create quick shortcuts to any settings we need on Android?

 With the passage of time, Google has been developing a lot to make Android easy to be used.
-Most of the settings parts now can be accessed via different ways.
-Such as, we can just long press, and drag the app icon from the menu to ‘delete or uninstall’, to uninstall the app from the device.
+Most of the parts of the setting now can be accessed in different ways.
+Such as, we can just long-press, and drag the app icon from the menu to ‘delete or uninstall’, to uninstall the app from the device.
 We can drag down the notification bar and turn the Wifi and Bluetooth on or off directly, without having to go to the Settings.
 However, there are certain features, for which we are compelled to go to settings.
-Such as, to turn on or off the bluetooth, we need not to go to settings, but to manage the paired devices, we have to go there.
+Such as, to turn on or off the Bluetooth, we need not go to settings, but to manage the paired devices, we have to go there.
 There are many examples like this for which we have to frequently go to Settings in the menu of our Android device.

 - With that done, a new list appears, enabling you to choose which menu pops up when you tap the shortcut.

 There’s nothing to stop you filling up a screen with Settings shortcuts if you want to, but you’ll probably want to pick out one or two.
-Of particular note is the Notification log, because this isn’t available anywhere else — it shows previous notifications that you’ve dismissed in case you want to review them.
+Of particular note is the Notification log, because this isn’t available anywhere else, it shows previous notifications that you’ve dismissed in case you want to review them.

 Did you just create quick shortcuts to any settings on Android?
 How useful are you finding the widgets of settings?
 You can post your opinion in the comments section below.